DavidAppleyard.com

 (5) The wicked witch cast an evil spell on the boy and turned him into a frog.

-(6) Now that the election campaign is over, the electorate can finally cast its vote.
+(6) Now the election campaign is over, the electorate can finally cast its vote.

-(7) Using a cast or mould (AmE mold), molten metal or plastic is cast into a desired shape.
+(7) Using a cast or mould (AmE mold), molten metal or plastic is cast into the desired shape.

-(8) In Casino Royale Daniel Craig was cast as the new James Bond.
+(8) Daniel Craig was first cast as the new James Bond in Casino Royale.
 He was well supported by the rest of the cast (other actors).

 (9) In zoology, a cast can be a mass of earth excreted by a worm or a mass of indigestible food regurgitated by a large bird.